-- 0 developed by Manitoba Education for 1 credit - 5 developed by Manitoba Education for 1/2 credit - 1 developed by schools or school divisions and approved by Manitoba Education (includes SIPs and SICs) - 2 developed elsewhere and approved by Manitoba Education (Advanced Placement)
+- 0 developed or approved by Manitoba Education for 1 credit - 5 developed or approved by Manitoba Education for 1⁄2 credit - 1- developed by the school or division (includes SICs School Initiated Courses and SIPs Student Initiated Projects).
+These courses may be full or $\frac{1}{2}$ credit courses. - 2 developed elsewhere and approved by Manitoba Education (Advanced Placement)